Skip to main content

 · 3 min read

-We're excited to announce the release of BitDive 1.2.6, bringing new capabilities that make runtime intelligence for JVM applications even more powerful and developer-friendly.
-This update expands protocol coverage, adds a new analytics view, and introduces flexible agent configuration - all designed to help teams move faster from problem detection to resolution.
+We're excited to announce the release of BitDive 1.2.6, bringing new capabilities that make Runtime Observability for JVM applications even more powerful and developer-friendly.
+This update expands protocol coverage, adds a new analytics view, and introduces flexible agent configuration - all designed to help teams move faster from problem detection to resolution using Real Runtime Data.

 BitDive SaaS Is Live - Try It Free Today